made/blog/package/made/blog-theme-basic/README.md

 To use this theme, there are two steps necessary.

-1. In your post configuration, set the `template` directive (inside of the post configuration locale node) to `@theme-base/` followed by the name of any of the top level template files.
+1. In your post configuration, set the `template` directive (inside of the post configuration locale node) to `@theme-basic/` followed by the name of any of the top level template files.

+    The template namespace can be omitted, when using the framework independent controller provided as part of this theme, as it will automatically try to complete the template path expression based on the loaded configuration.

-2. Make sure your controller class extends the controller class provided by this package.
+2. Make sure your controller class calls the framework independent controller class provided by this package.
 As this step is highly dependent on your individual setup, you will have to figure this out on your own, most of the time.

-    Alternatively you can simply call through on the provided controller from your own customized one.

 ## License